lancenacabuan/theosis/README.md

 ### *Introduction*

 *Theosis*, from the Greek *θέωσις*, meaning “divinization” or “deification,” refers to the transformative process by which believers partake in the divine nature (2 Peter 1:4) and grow into Christ’s likeness.
 Rooted in the Gospel and central to Christian discipleship, theosis calls humanity to reflect God’s glory through grace-enabled communion with the Triune God.

-This doctrine does not imply that believers become God in essence, which remains solely His, but rather that they grow into the fullness of humanity as intended by God—becoming more Christlike through His divine life.
+This doctrine does not imply that believers become God in essence, which remains solely His, but rather that they grow into the fullness of humanity as intended by God—becoming more Christlike through participation in His divine life.
 This thesis explores theosis as the believer’s holy calling to reflect God’s glory and grow into Christ’s likeness through communion with Him.
 It examines the biblical and historical foundations, engages perspectives across Christian traditions, and highlights practical applications of theosis for every believer’s journey of faith.

 ---